jadianes/data-science-your-way/data-frames/R-data-frames.md

 ## Downloading files and reading CSV

-In R, you use `read.csv` to read CSV files into `data.frame` variables.
+In R we use `read.csv` to read CSV files into `data.frame` variables.
 Although the R function `read.csv` can work with URLs, https is a problem for R in many cases, so you need to use a package like RCurl to get around it.

 ```r